-Matilda was one of eight children, three of whom had died before her family joined the Church in 1843.
+Matilda was one of eight children, three of whom died before her family joined the Church in 1843.
 They moved near Nauvoo and were neighbors of the Jefferson Hunt family when her parents died in 1845.
 Matilda and her two youngest siblings moved in with the Hunt family while two of Matilda's sisters married in the next two years.
 Matilda married Jefferson Hunt as a polygamous wife just prior to leaving Nauvoo and he "adopted" her younger siblings.

-As the Hunt family crossed the Mississippi, Matilda was accompanied in her wagon by an elderly couple.
+As the Hunt family crossed the Mississippi, Matilda was accompanied by an elderly couple.
 Jane and John Bosco were possibly friends or relatives of her parents but there is no verification of that relationship.
-Matilda is listed in the "count" on the BY return for Jefferson and his family with Celia as his wife.
-The roster suggests the family was not originally planning to accompany Jefferson but upon receiving word from Captain Allen that families could come if they were equipped, several family members including 5 women, 11 children, and 4 men organized into a small group to travel together arriving about August 7.
+Matilda is listed in a "count" on the BY return (church roster of the Mormon Battalion) for Jefferson and his family with Celia as his wife.
+The roster suggests the family was not originally planning to accompany Jefferson, being left in care of his nephew Milton Kelley.
+However, upon receiving word from Captain Allen that families could come if they were equipped, a group of family members including 5 women, 11 children, and 4 men traveled together, arriving at Fort Leavenworth about August 7.
 Two of the men were brothers and nephews of Jefferson - one became an officer servant to Jefferson and the other was added to the muster roll as a soldier in late August.
 The older couple accompanied Matilda and her siblings and John likely drove their wagon, but the couple died soon after leaving Fort Leavenworth.
 Matilda and her siblings continued with the command until Santa Fe where most of the remaining women and children were sent to Pueblo.
 A total of 20 women were sent with the Brown detachment and all 20 were designated as laundresses by Colonel Cooke including Matilda who joined Jefferson's first wife, Celia and her family in Pueblo.

 After arriving in the Salt Lake Valley with the detachments in July 1847, Matilda lived in the Old Fort where the family greeted Jefferson as he arrived from California in October.
 She gave birth to her first baby the following August of 1848 in a tent set beside Celia's adobe cabin.
 In 1849, Jefferson and his family were sent to settle Provo and then traveled to California to help establish San Bernardino.
 Upon returning, the family settled in Ogden where Jefferson's first wife, Celia, remained and Matilda moved with Jefferson to an area called Hunt's Fort, later named Huntsville and finally, to a location near Idaho named Millville.
-Matilda gave birth to 10 children, dying shortly after giving birth to twins, one of which died shortly after birth.
+Matilda gave birth to 10 children, dying shortly after giving birth to twins, one of whom died shortly after birth.
 Matilda and her child were buried together.
 Celia helped raise Matilda's children.
 These children said of Celia, "If ever there was an angel on earth it was Aunt Celia."